 Ready to Convert Your Garage?

 With the right attention to detail and design scope, converting a garage into livable space is a great way to add additional living space to your home.
 By following these steps and working with experienced contractors and professionals, you can create a functional and attractive living space that will add value to your home for years to come.
-Reliant Construction designs and builds unique outdoor kitchen for clients throughout the Greater Houston area.
+Reliant Construction designs garage conversions and does unique converts for clients' garages throughout the Greater Houston area.
 Call 281-789-4308 or contact us online to get started with a free estimate.